HebaSakrH/Game-/README.md

 https://github.com/HebaSakrH/Space-cal-.git (https://github.com/HebaSakrH/Space-cal-.git)

 ## Description
-Space-cal is a game where Pedro Pascal has to travel through space horizontally and dodge obstacles "mushrooms, fans, baby Grougu" and catch health points "Beer".
-The game ends when Pedro's health is all out from the damaging points.
+Space-cal is a game where Pedro Pascal has to travel through space horizontally and dodge obstacles "mushrooms, baby Grougu" and scores when he hits "Beer".
+The game ends when Pedro's hits and obstacle.

 ## MVP